 Members are less likely to abandon the community, resulting in increased retention and therefore improved lifetime value.

-Members support one another, resulting in high ROI from community due to a lower cost of service.
+Members support one another, resulting in high ROI from the community due to a lower cost of service.

 Community efforts give way for very real network effects: as the engagement grows, the community gets smarter, faster to respond, more globally available, and generates more value.

-a cloud and CRM tools giant with a behemoth $140 billion valuation
+a cloud and CRM tools giant with a behemoth $140 billion valuation.

 has also created a community of nearly 2 million members who support each other.
 The company’s annual “Dreamforce” conference, which attracts nearly 200,000 acolytes to